Disability (Rehab) – Papua New Guinea

 “Truly I tell you, whatever you did for one of the least of these brothers and sisters of Mine, you did for Me.” – Matthew 25:40

-As we begin 2024, please be encouraged by this remarkable testimony of a little girl’s life that is being transformed in the remote Highlands of Papua New Guinea (PNG).
+Please be encouraged by this remarkable testimony of a little girl’s life that is being transformed in the remote Highlands of Papua New Guinea (PNG).
 Thanks to generous people like you, little Joylin now lives with a happy heart, after experiencing a challenging start to her young life.

 As other babies learn to stand, walk, talk and feed themselves, Joylin barely crawled.
 She could not walk or speak or hold things in her hands.
 Nor could she see well, squinting in pain under the hot tropical sun.